imagekitio/docs-keep-a-changelog/api-reference/api-introduction/api-keys.md

 ## Types of keys

 - Standard keys: A standard API key has read and write access to all the APIs listed above.
 - Restricted key: A restricted API key allows only the minimum [level of access](#resource-list) that you specify across all the APIs listed above.
-The three access levels are: `None`, `Read only` and `Read and write`.
-For example, if you set `Read only` permission for Media access for your restricted keys, you will not be able to perform any uploads, updates, deletes, or such operations and will only be able to perform operations like list and search files, get file details, get file metadata etc.
+The three access levels are: `None`, `Read only`, and `Read and write`.
+For example, if you set `Read only` permission for media access for your restricted key, you cannot use it to perform any upload, update, or delete operation.
+You can only perform operations like list and search files, get file details, get file metadata, etc.

 ## Obtaining your API keys